pelias/documentation/development/roadmap.md

 Additionally, due to limitations in the polylines data format, no streets imported from OSM include alternate names, even if they are available in OSM.

-## Fuzzy matching/typo correction for autocomplete

-The Pelias autocomplete endpoint currently supports extremely limited typo correction.
-However, this support is really a result of implementation details, and not a result of a concerted effort.

-By adding such a feature in a deliberate way we can greatly increase the usability of the autocomplete endpoint.

 ## Support for returning polygon data